benfalk/blog/source/_posts/2015-05-31-elixir-pattern-matching-research.markdown

 ```

 The `PatternPerformance.HashDict` module creates a `HashDict` structure at
 compile time and sets it as @words.
-The `is_word?` function defined simple
+The `is_word?` function defined simply
 references this structure, returning is value which is true, and is given
 `false` as the default value to return if the key is not found.
 Items to note
 about this module is it takes about 4 seconds to compile and is 1.6 megabytes